voxpupuli/plumbing/share/elections/howto.md

 ## Store candidate nominations

-Candidate nominations should be placed inside the same folder.
+Candidate nominations should be placed inside the new folder.

 Example structure:

 ```
 share/elections/2026-02/

-├─ 2026-02.md
 ├─ candidate1.md
 ├─ candidate2.md
 ```